The email signature how to – everything you need to know

 Nevertheless, even if there are usually no serious legal consequences to be expected, it is in the interest of every company to ensure that the email signature is flawless.
 Not only to ensure legal certainty.
 After all, the email signature, which is in line with the legal requirements, is in itself a figurehead for a serious and professional company.

-The email signature is one of many areas of business correspondence, but not unimportant.
+The email signature is one of many areas of business correspondence, but maybe the most important.
 Like many other areas, it is legally regulated.
 Having a legally correct email signature is not only necessary for reasons of professionalism - it is also protection against expensive warnings or fines.

-It makes sense to make full use of the marketing area of e-mail signatures - after all, this is an advertising space that belongs to your company anyway.
+It makes sense to make full use of the marketing area of email signatures - after all, this is an advertising space that belongs to your company anyway.
 Mailtastic helps you to fully exploit the potential of your signature and to turn your signature into a real marketing channel.
-Test it now for 14 days for free!

-We support you in creating a legally compliant and maintained CD uniform signature for all employees.
+We support you in creating a legally compliant and maintained uniform signature for all employees.